DaleHuntGB/University_Virtual-Reality-Systems/Notes/AttendyV2.md

 # Project Idea

 - Create an AR Overlay on existing navigation boards to help students identify which floor they should be on.

+# Project Plan

+- Use Image Recognition to identify the navigation boards.
+- Draw information on these navigation boards, using AR to display your lessons from your timetable.
+  - Currently, information will be manually structured by the student.
+- As a fallback, information will be based on the rooms that are currently on those floors.